AndrewJBateman/vue-webcam-video-capture/README.md

-# Vuex State Management
+# Vue Webcam Video Capture

-* Vue app using webcam video data streamed via api to a html interface.
+* Vue app using PC webcam video data streamed via api to a html interface.
 For chrome only.

 *** Note: to open web links in a new window use: _ctrl+click on link_**